Dharmaguptaka Vinaya

 If a bhikkhunī gives a robe to another bhikkhunī, and if later out of anger she either snatches it back herself, or instructs others to snatch it back, (and says:) ‘Return my robe, it’s not given to you,’ and if the other bhikkhunī should return the robe and (the first bhikkhunī) takes it, it’s a nissaggiya pācittiya.
 (End of the 15th rule.)

 If a bhikkhunī within 10 days before the end of the three summer months, has an urgently offered robe, and she knows that it’s an urgently offered robe, she should accept it.
-Having accepted it, she should store it until the robe season.
-If she stores it longer, it’s a nissaggiya pācittiya.
+Having accepted it, she should keep it until the robe season.
+If she keeps it longer, it’s a nissaggiya pācittiya.
 (End of the 17th rule.)

 If a bhikkhunī knows that an item is for the sangha, and she asks for it for herself, it’s a nissaggiya pācittiya.”
 (End of the 18th rule.)